 How to Configure Intune Connector for Active Directory

-The following steps will help you to complete the configuration of Intune AD connector (Intune Connector for Active Directory) for Windows Autopilot Hybrid Domain Join scenarios.
+The following steps will help you complete the Intune AD connector configuration (Intune Connector for Active Directory) for Windows Autopilot Hybrid Domain Join scenarios.

 - Login to Intune Console.

 - Select Device enrollment > Windows enrollment > Intune Connector for Active Directory > Add connector > Click on the download Connector setup file.